VraiHack/MySchoolProjects/README.md

 # Welcome to my work :)

-Here you can found my personnel researches or Projects that i have been done in these field : IoT, FPGA, Embedded System, CyberSecurity, Radio Telecommunication also you can check my project on my instagram_Lab:  https://www.instagram.com/mic.tec/
+Here you can found my personnel researches or Projects that i have been done in these field : IoT, FPGA, Embedded System, CyberSecurity, Radio Telecommunication. also you can check my project on my instagram_Lab:  https://www.instagram.com/mic.tec/

 ![#1589F0](https://via.placeholder.com/15/1589F0/000000?text=+) **Small Researches & Projects:**